VladimirMarkelov/pwatch/README.md

 The line of `+`'s and `-`'s marks points in time when the value changed.
 It may look redundant, but when changes are so small that the graph remains a straight line, these extra characters may come in handy.

+## Precompiled binaries

+For Windows and Ubuntu you can download precompiled binaries from [Release page](https://github.com/VladimirMarkelov/pwatch/releases).

+* Windows binary tested on Windows 10.
+* musl-Linux build

 ## Graph Quality